rayashi/masterchess-api/README.md

 * `/src/KnightProcessor` - Is a class that inherit BoardProcessor, and it knows all about the Knight moves and rules
 * `/controllers` - Each controller is responsible for handle network requests
 * `./app.js` - Instantiate the [express](https://expressjs.com/) application with its middlewares
-* `./routes.js` - Create the routes and instatiate its handlers
+* `./routes.js` - Create the routes and instantiate its handlers
 * `./server.js` - Start the server